duke-libraries/tripod3/README.md

 9. Note the PID in the URL.
 You will need it later.
 It looks like "changeme:NNN" where NNN is a number.

-10. Select "DC Terms" > "identifier" and then add the "blake" in the identifier field.
+10. Select "DC Terms" > "identifier" and then enter "blake" in the identifier field.
 Click "Update Collection" to save the changes.

 11. Select "Default Permissions" > "Modify" and then add "Public" to "Read Access" and add "creator" to "Edit."
 Then click "Save" and click "OK" at the prompt.